-- Parents are sent a residential visit form to be completed and returned to school shortly before their child leaves for an overnight or extended day visit.
-This form requests up-to-date information about the pupil's current condition and their overall health.
-This provides essential and up-to-date information to relevant staff and school supervisors to help the pupil manage their condition while they are away.
-This includes information about medication not normally taken during school hours. - All residential visit forms are taken by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
-These are accompanied by a copy of the pupil's Healthcare Plan. - All parents of pupils with a medical condition attending a school trip or overnight visit are asked for consent, giving staff permission to administer medication at night or in the morning if required.
+- Prior to any overnight or extended day visit, parents are sent a residential visit form for completion and return to school shortly before their child leaves.
+This form requests up-to-date information about the pupil's current condition and their overall health and provides essential and up-to-date information to relevant staff and school supervisors.
+This helps staff to help pupils manage their condition whilst on the trip.
+This will include information about medication not normally taken during school hours. - All residential visit forms are taken by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
+These are accompanied by a copy of the pupil's Healthcare Plan. - All parents of pupils having a medical condition and attending a school trip or overnight visit are asked for consent for staff to administer medication at night or in the morning if required.